 length(var_vec_long)

-X <- matrix(var_vec_long, nrow = nlon * nlat, ncol = nt) # Don't transform as usual..
+X <- matrix(var_vec_long, nrow = nlon * nlat, ncol = nt) # Don't transpose as usual this time

 dim(X)

-# generaate row and column names
+# generate row and column names

-rownames(X) <- paste("E", str_pad(sprintf("%.2f", round(grid$lon, 2)), 5, pad="0"),
+# rownames(X) <- paste("E", str_pad(sprintf("%.2f", round(grid$lon, 2)), 5, pad="0"),

-"N", str_pad(sprintf("%.2f", round(grid$lat, 2)), 5, pad="0"), sep="")
+# "N", str_pad(sprintf("%.2f", round(grid$lat, 2)), 5, pad="0"), sep="")

 head(rownames(X), 20); tail(rownames(X), 20); length(rownames(X))